BalveerSinghYT/DSA/README.md

 ## Day 33 - September 28th:

 🌐 Learned the art of concatenating two Linked Lists and merging them in sorting order.
 Also, tackled questions on GeeksforGeeks.

+## Day 34 - September 29th:

+I struggled with merging two sorted linked lists due to a small error.
+It took longer than expected, but I eventually solved it after repeated debugging.
+I also worked on detecting loops in linked lists.
+My pace is slower, I need to spend more time on this section.

 ---

 Let's keep this coding momentum going!
 Exciting times ahead as I continue this journey of growth and learning.
 Stay tuned for more updates! 🌱👩‍💻